fastforwardlabs/blog/content/posts/2022-07-11-automated-metrics-for-evaluating-text-style-transfer.md

 However, there is a clear discrepancy between the distributions at STI value of 0.
 Here we see a significant number of generations that result in no change in style -- meaning the model simply repeats the input as output.
 This implies that model is conservative in nature (i.e. refrains from making unsure edits) and explains the lower median STI score for the source-to-target population (0.19 vs. 0.24)

 ![](/images/hugo/image1-tst3.png)
-**Figure 9:** Sample WNC pairs that demonstrate cases where target_sti << 0 (1), target_sti >> pred_sti (2-3), and target_sti << pred_sti (4).
+**Figure 9:** Sample WNC pairs that demonstrate common themes around the STI metric.
+Specifcally, cases where target_sti < 0 (1), target_sti >> pred_sti (2-3), and target_sti << pred_sti (4).

-Like in the CPS analysis, we can look at edge cases shown in Figure 9 to draw conclusions about model and metric quality.
+Like in the CPS analysis, we can look at edge cases shown in Figure 9 to highlight themes about model and metric quality.

 1. **_Incorrect target annotations -_** Figure 8 reveals that there are examples where the ground truth STI score is negative -- implying that the ground truth annotation is more subjective than the source, which we can verify by looking at this first example.
 We see that the target text introduces the subjective modifier “flawed”, which is clearly a labeling error.
 There are quite a few of these data quality issues that should be investigated and corrected in the dataset for future work.
-2. **_BART can be partially correct -_** As shown here, there are many instances where the style transfer model correctly edits one instance of subjectivity in a sentence, but misses additional occurrences.
+2. **_BART can be partially correct -_** As shown here, there are many instances where the style transfer model correctly edits one instance of subjectivity in a sentence (e.g. removes “prestigious”), but misses additional occurrences (e.g. “moving”).
 3. **_Classifier error surfaces in STI metric -_** As discussed previously, STI depends on the quality of the style classification model.
 This example shows where the classifier incorrectly associates “grammy nominated” as a subjective modifier, when in fact the modifier phrase consists of neutral content.
 4. **_BART sometimes does better than ground truth -_** By inspecting cases where target_sti &lt;< pred_sti, we find examples where the fine-tuned style transfer model legitimately outperforms the ground truth -- a hopeful insight into the potential usefulness of the model.